vishak-hk/Exploratory-Data-Analysis-EDA-/README.md

 ## Analysis Steps:

 1. Identifying Missing Values:
-   * The dataset is examined to identify and handle missing values.
+   * The dataset is thoroughly examined to identify missing values in each column.

 2. describe() Method:
    * A summary of the dataset is generated using the describe() method, providing insights into numerical features.